kadenscroggins/debian-package-stats/README.md

 # Debian Package Statistics

+I coded this as part of a take-home assessment in an interview process.

 Usage: `./package_statistics.py <architecture>`

 This is a command line utility that outputs the top 10 packages with the most files associated with them from the debian package repository.
 It takes an architecture for input (`all`, `amd64`, etc) and outputs a list with the following format: